-At 31 December 2021 the following entities possess shareholdings:
+At 31 December 2022 the following entities possess shareholdings:

-Based upon the communications received from doValue, at 31 December 2021 there are four "Entities" which hold, even indirectly, a share of more than 3% of the share capital; more specifically, these are:
+Based upon the communications received from doValue, at 31 December 2022 there are four "Entities" which hold, even indirectly, a share of more than 3% of the share capital; more specifically, these are:

-- (i) SoftBank, which indirectly holds 28.27% of the doValue share capital (slightly up compared to the 26.8% at the end of 2020); - (ii) Bain Capital Credit Member, LLC, which indirectly holds 13.58% of the doValue share capital (slightly up compared to the 10.2% at the end of 2020). - (iii) Jupiter Asset Management Limited, which indirectly holds 6.55% of the doValue share capital (slightly down compared to the 7.7% at the end of 2020); - (iv) Global Alpha Capital Management Ltd, which directly holds 5.06% of the doValue share capital (in 2020 no shareholding was attributable to Global Alpha).
+- (i) SoftBank, which indirectly holds 28.27 per cent of the share capital of doValue (unchanged since the end of 2021); - (ii) Bain Capital Credit Member, LLC, which indirectly holds 13.58% of the doValue share capital. - (iii) Jupiter Asset Management Limited, which indirectly holds 6.55% of the doValue share capital; - (iv) Global Alpha Capital Management Ltd, which directly holds 5.31% of doValue's share capital (up slightly from 5.06% at the end of 2021).